 Research published in Social Psychological and Personality Science confirms what I learned the hard way: authenticity in social interactions is consistently linked to greater feelings of belonging and connection, even when the authentic self is less agreeable than the performed one.
 Being real, it turns out, creates deeper bonds than being easy.

-What I'd Tell the Woman at the Barbecue
+What I'd Tell the Man at the Dinner Party

-If I could go back to every version of myself who smiled when she wanted to scream, who said "Of course!" when she meant "Please, not again" — I wouldn't lecture her.
-She was surviving.
-She was doing what lower-middle-class girls from Pennsylvania learned to do: take up less space so there's room for everyone else.
+If I could go back to every version of myself who nodded when he wanted to argue, who said "No worries" when he meant "This isn't okay" — I wouldn't lecture him.
+He was surviving.
+He was doing what a lot of us learn to do: take up less space so there's room for everyone else's comfort.

-My daughter still sometimes introduces me as "my mom — she's the easy one."
-I don't correct her in front of people.
-But last time she said it, on a video call, I waited until it was just us and said, "I wasn't easy, sweetheart.
+My mate still sometimes introduces me as "Browny — the easy one."
+I don't correct him in front of people.
+But last time he said it, on a call, I waited until it was just us and said, "I wasn't easy, mate.
 I was afraid."

 And for the first time in a very long time, I didn't feel alone in a room — even though the room was six thousand miles wide.